FiveToken/FiveToken-Wallet-Chrome-Extension/README.md

         origin:'https://filscan.io'
     }
 })

-DAppLink.request({
-    method: 'uploadWeb3Stroage',
-    params: {
-        width: window.outerWidth,
-        origin: window.location.origin,
-        // Uploaded files
-        file,
-        info:{
-          // nickname
-          nickname,
-          // filecoin bsc eth address
-          address,
-          // describe
-          describe,
-          // rpc
-          rpc,
-          // account name
-          accountName
-        },
-        // Optional.
-An object whose properties define certain Web3.Storage options and metadata about the files being uploaded.
-See below for more details. option:{

-        }
-    }
-})
 ```

 ### DAppLink.onMessage(tag,callback)
-tag</br>
+tag
-filecoinWalletAddress:Listen to the result of connection address and return to the connection address.</br>
+filecoinWalletAddress:Listen to the result of connection address and return to the connection address
-scriptUpdateWeb3Storage:Listen to the result of data storage and return to CID.</br>
+scriptUpdateWeb3Storage:Listen to the result of data storage and return to CID
-responseWebStorange:Listen to the result of accessing address information and return to the storage information of the address.</br>
+scriptWeb3Storage:Listen to the result of accessing address information and return to the storage information of the address

-data</br>
+data
 Return data

 Example: